wojtek77/git-blame-w77/README.md

 ## Features
 - High performance.
 - Support for very large files (e.g. 20,000 lines of code).
+- Support for filenames with spaces.
 - Show git blame simillar like NetBeans IDE.
 - Use resources only when is switch on.
 - Possibility to run Git Gui Blame (e.g for check changes in line).
 - No library dependencies.
+- Tested on Linux and Windows.

 ## How to use
 1. Press **Alt + B** on the text editor to show or hide the blame decoration